stephrdev/django-tapeforms/README.rst

 Requirements
 ------------

-django-tapeforms supports Python 3 only and requires at least Django 2.2.
+django-tapeforms supports Python 3 only and requires at least Django 4.2.
 No other dependencies are required.

 Prepare for development
 -----------------------

-A Python 3.6 interpreter is required in addition to pipenv.
+The project uses `uv` to manage dependencies and the python environment.

+To run the tests, use:

 .. code-block:: shell

-    $ poetry install
+   $ make tests

-Now you're ready to start the example project to experiment with tapeforms.
+To start the example project to experiment with tapeforms, run:

 .. code-block:: shell

-    $ poetry run python examples/manage.py runserver
+    $ uv run python examples/manage.py runserver